Fusionmedstaff

 Is it difficult to become a med-surg nurse?

-Plus, with the incredible support of your fellow nurses and physicians, you know there's someone there alongside you every step of the way.
+Plus, with the incredible support of your fellow experienced nurses and physicians, you know there's someone there alongside you every step of the way.
 If you're looking for something worthwhile to aim toward, consider becoming a med-surg nurse.

 Is med-surg nursing hard?